 - Travel-related costs.

 The solution developed by Simcastia was based on an AnyLogic maintenance process simulation model and custom optimization algorithms.
-The simulation-based optimization used algorithms to allocate resources to work orders and complete these work orders the fastest possible way.
+The simulation-based resource optimization used algorithms to allocate resources to work orders and complete these work orders the fastest possible way.

 The interface of the software solution allowed the planners to adjust model parameters, such as associated costs, weather conditions impeding some processes, resource availability timetables, and prioritization rules.
 By changing model parameters, the planners could feed the model data relevant to the changing environment.

 Combining simulation with optimization, the tool produced operational plans for 9, 12, and 30 days.
-It also provided various statistics displayed in dashboards, including operational plan details, schedules by resource and site, costs and tasks by type, resource utilization rates, extra hours worked, and distances covered.
+It also provided various statistics displayed in dashboards, including operational plan details, schedules by and site, costs and tasks by type, resource utilization rates, extra hours worked, and distances covered.

 The resulting solution was integrated with the client’s databases and SAP, becoming the part of the company’s planning software infrastructure.

-- Work order execution time increased by 11%.
+- Work order execution increased by 11%.

 - Preventive maintenance fulfillment increased to 95% in six months.